 - The total memory of the instance must be a multiple of 256 MB.

 - The maximum number of vCPUs allowed depends on the zone.
-Zones supporting Haswell and Ivy Bridge processors can support machine types with up to 32 vCPUs, while zones with Sandy Bridge processors can support machine types up to 16 vCPUs.
+Zones supporting Haswell and Broadwell processors can support machine types up to 64 vCPUs, while Ivy Bridge processors can support machine types with up to 32.
+Zones with Sandy Bridge processors can support machine types up to 16 vCPUs.

 Examples of invalid machine types